marijnh/Eloquent-JavaScript/04_data.md

 contains `"cat"`, it is not possible for other code to change a character in your string to make it spell `"rat"`.

-_Bindings_ to such values can be changed, of course, as long as they are not `const`.
-But that is different from changing the value itself.

 The content of an object value _can_ be modified, by changing its properties.